authelia/authelia/README.md

 Since Authelia is still under active development, it is subject to breaking changes.
 It's recommended to pin a version tag instead of using the `latest` tag and reading the [release notes](https://github.com/authelia/authelia/releases) before upgrading.
-This is where you will find information about breaking changes and what you should do to overcome those changes.
+This is where you will find information about breaking changes and what you should do to overcome said changes.

 ## Why Open Source?

 You might wonder why Authelia is open source while it adds a great deal of security and user experience to your infrastructure at zero cost.
-It is open source because we firmly believe that security should be available for all to benefit in the face the battlefield which is the Internet with near zero effort.
+It is open source because we firmly believe that security should be available for all to benefit in the face of the battlefield which is the Internet, with near zero effort.

 Additionally, keeping the code open source is a way to leave it auditable by anyone who is willing to contribute.
 This way, you can be confident that the product remains secure and does not act maliciously.